 Nurturing Relationships

-We want to see a Scotland where people, families and communities can thrive and not be trapped in cycles of poverty and trauma.
-We want to support nurturing relationships within families and communities, to help break the cycle between persistent poverty and intergenerational trauma, and support recovery.
+We want to see a Scotland where people, families, and communities can thrive, free from cycles of persistent poverty and intergenerational trauma.
+We want to support nurturing relationships that help to break this cycle and support lasting recovery from the impact of poverty-related trauma.

-Where the experience of poverty is persistent and chronic people's abilities to cope can be worn down, they can be overwhelmed and not feel in in control of circumstances.
+Where the experience of poverty is persistent and chronic, people's abilities to navigate life’s challenges can be worn down, they can be overwhelmed and not feel in control of circumstances.
 In these circumstances, persistent poverty can become a traumatic experience in itself.
-Additionally, because poverty is associated with increased insecurity, poverty can both increase the risks of experiencing trauma and decrease factors that can help protect people from traumatic impacts, increasing strain on individuals and on relationships.
+Additionally, because poverty is associated with increased insecurity, it can both increase the risks of experiencing trauma and decrease factors that can help protect people from traumatic impacts, increasing strain on individuals and on relationships, or being able to access supportive services.

 We want to see more connections being made between Nurturing Relationships and our other themes, particularly our Financial Security theme.
 Tackling poverty on its own is not enough to break cycles of intergenerational trauma for everyone.
 We know that nurturing relationships are crucial to reducing risks of experiencing trauma and supporting recovery from traumatic experiences.
-We believe that to break cycles of poverty and trauma we need to address the material and relational impacts of poverty and trauma together.
+We believe that to break cycles of poverty and associated trauma, we need to address the material and relational impacts of poverty and trauma together.
 Our themes and connections between them recognise that alongside financial security, education and work pathways, we need nurturing relationships.
 We recognise that part of strengthening relationships is reducing and removing material stressors.
 Equally, support with material aspects of poverty may have more impact where people and families are given holistic support to address trauma and enable them to thrive.

-Across all of our objectives – fund, support and influence – we are looking at how we can work with others to ensure people, families and communities in Scotland can thrive and not be trapped in cycles of poverty and trauma.
+Across all of our objectives – fund, support and influence – we are looking at how we can work with others to ensure people, families and communities in Scotland can thrive and not be trapped in cycles of poverty and associated trauma.

 In order to stay up-to-date with our work in this area, all updates will be shared on this page.
 You can also join our mailing list or follow our social channels.